PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 ---
 slug: /dev/plugin-configurations
-description: How to create configuration files for your plugins to customize behaviour.
+description: How to create configuration files for your plugins to customize behavior.
 ---

 # Plugin Configurations

-Configuration files allow users to change certain behavior and functionality of Plugins.
+Configuration files allow users to change certain behavior and functionality of plugins.
 This guide will outline how to use them.

 ## Format

 By default, plugins use a YAML configuration format (`.yml` file).
-Other formats such as JSON or TOML can be used, however these are not natively supported by Paper so will not be covered in this guide.
+Other formats, such as JSON or TOML, can be used;
+however, these are not natively supported by Paper, so they will not be covered in this guide.

-YAML works by having a tree-like `key: value` pair structure as you would have seen in your [plugin.yml](../getting-started/plugin-yml.mdx).
+YAML works by having a tree-like `key: value` pair structure, as you would have seen in your [plugin.yml](../getting-started/plugin-yml.mdx).
 An example would look like this:

 ```yaml